cloudant-labs/clouseau/scripts/bootstrap.md

 # Settings things up for `bash`

-There are two steps which need to be done to setup environment.
+There are two steps which need to be done to set up environment.

 1. The `asdf` tool manager would need to be installed
 2. The `direnv` plugin for `asdf` manager would need to be installed